List of fictional transgender characters

 This is a list of transgender characters in fiction, i.e. characters that either self-identify as transgender (often shortened to "trans") or have been identified by outside parties to be trans.
 (Note: Although trans people are not to be confused with cross-dressers or transvestites, those who consider themselves transsexual are also trans.)
 Listed characters are either recurring characters, cameos, guest stars, or one-off characters.
 This page does not include trans characters in film or television.

-For more information about fictional characters in other parts of the LGBTQ community, see the lists of lesbian (with sub-pages for characters in anime and animation), bisexual (with sub-sections for characters in anime and animation), gay, non-binary, pansexual, aromantic, asexual, and intersex characters.
+For more information about fictional characters in other parts of the LGBTQ community, see the lists of lesbian, bisexual, gay, non-binary, pansexual, aromantic, asexual, and intersex characters.

 The names are organized alphabetically by surname (i.e. last name), or by single name, if the character does not have a surname.
 If more than two characters are in one entry, the last name of the first character is used.